tmagik/catoshi/README.md

 Catoshi is a cat who sometimes lets me code a coin sometimes called Codecoin, which is a project to build multiple C++ 'Catoshi' clients from the same source tree.
-Default build is Litecoin.
+Default build is FoodChain.
 On linux, do this:

     cd src
-    make                         # builds litecoin
+    make                         # builds foodchain
-    make COIN_BRAND=kittycoin    # builds kittycoin
+    make COIN_BRAND=bitcoin      # builds bitcoincoin
     make regression # builds & runs regression tests on multiple coins

 ### What is Grantcoin?
 [Grantcoin](http://www.grantcoin.org/) (abbreviated GRT) is the first [cryptocurrency](https://en.wikipedia.org/wiki/Cryptocurrency) distributed primarily as Proof-of-Participation grants according to a transparent business plan by a legally incorporated nonprofit organization.
 Grantcoin is based on [Peercoin](http://peercoin.net/) (PPCoin), the first digital currency using Proof-of-Stake consensus as a security model, which is more energy efficient than [Bitcoin](http://en.wikipedia.org/wiki/Bitcoin)'s Proof-of-Work mining system.
 Grantcoin will begin with several months of PoW until the currency is widely circulated, with further evolution determined by the foundation and community.

+Note: the foundation rebranded as [Manna] (https://mannabase.com/), so GRT 'Classic' still runs on the same original Catoshi client.
+Wild Grantcoin seed nodes may yet still run in the 'verse, so treat them with care, and unless someone like you cares a whole aweful lot, it's not going to get better, it's not.

-### What is kittycoin?
+### What is FoodChain

-Kittycoin used to be a Catcoin-compatible cryptographic currency with scrypt N=1024 proof of work, with (mostly) the same blockchain parameters as Bitcoin:
+Food Chain is a work-in-progress (EXPECT MAJOR FORKAGE) experiment in how farmers can create money and give it to the world so we can actually make a profit selling better food.
+It currently has substantially the same parameters as Bitcoin:
  - 50 coins per block
  - 10 minutes block targets